-Binge drinking increases risk of Type 2 diabetes by causing insulin resistanceJanuary 30th, 2013 in Diabetes /
+Binge drinking increases risk of Type 2 diabetes by causing insulin resistanceJanuary 30, 2013 in Medicine & Health / Diabetes

 Binge drinking causes insulin resistance, which increases the risk of Type 2 diabetes, according to the results of an animal study led by researchers at the Diabetes Obesity and Metabolism Institute at the Icahn School of Medicine at Mount Sinai.
 The authors further discovered that alcohol disrupts insulin-receptor signaling by causing inflammation in the hypothalamus area of the brain.